CiscoCXSecurity/phrasendrescher/README.md

 ```

 Every plugin will have additional command line options besides the few
-default p|d command line options.
+default pd command line options.
 Once you chose a plugin, you can get
 further plugin specific information and command line flags:

 ```